Devanshpratapsingh28/Network_Security/Steps.md

     - Description: While integrating mlflow with dagshub, I encountered compatibility issues that prevented seamless logging and tracking of machine learning experiments.It was beacause of version mismatch, as dagshub required an older version of mlflow.
     - Solution: I resolved this by downgrading mlflow to version 2.9.2, which is compatible with dagshub.
 This allowed me to successfully log models and metrics to dagshub without any further compatibility issues.

+ 2. Buster image error in Dockerfile.
+    - Reason : While building the Docker image, I encountered errors related to the 'buster' image.
+This was due to the deprecation of the 'buster' tag in favor of more recent versions of the base image.
+    - Solution: I resolved this by updating the Dockerfile to use the 'bullseye' tag instead of 'buster'.
+This change ensured that I was using a supported and up-to-date base image, allowing the Docker build process to complete successfully.

 ## FastAPI run command:
 `uvicorn app:app --host localhost --port 8000 --reload`